aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - Improved > Debug > Marker error handling has been improved;
 - Fixed > Paradrop > If editor added a custom nightvision for paratroopers, they received it duplicated;
 - Fixed > Paradrop > Infantry Sniper groups when got the paratroop speciality and had their backpack "REMOVED", they weren't receiving parachutes;
+- Fixed > Loadout > When editor used the global loadout settings (CSWR_isBackpackForAllByFoot and CSWR_isVestForAll) civilians get army gears too;
 - Fixed > Watch > Sniper group's killed before to reach their spot to watch a location, CSWR kept waiting for them inappropriately;
 - Fixed > Helicopters > They weren't spawn in the same direction defined through the Eden spawn-markers;
 - Fixed > Wheeled APC and tracked APC crewmen were not receiving custom crew helmet;